Philip Njaru: International attention

 In 2005 Njaru filed a case to the United Nations Human Rights Committee, evoking the International Covenant on Civil and Political Rights and citing "unlawful arrest, ill-treatment and torture, threats from public authorities and failure to investigate" as the reasons for his complaint.
 The committee found that Cameroon (the state party) failed to co-operate, not responding regarding the substance of Njaru's claims.
 Citing previous cases, the committee found that Njaru's claims should be given weight.
 Concluding the case in 2007, the committee commented "that the author [Njaru] is entitled (...) to an effective remedy" and that the state of Cameroon "is under an obligation to ensure that similar violations do not occur in the future".

 He was also mentioned specifically in Amnesty International's 2008 country report on Cameroon, as one case in a series of concerns about the human rights in Cameroon.

 He has won "multiple international awards" for his investigative journalism, among others the 2002 PEN-Novib Award, given by International PEN and NOVIB for "brave efforts to resist censorship".
 He was also given the Hellman-Hammett Grant in 2003 by Human Rights Watch.

 Defection attempt

 In September 2008 he travelled to the Global Investigative Journalism Conference in Lillehammer, Norway.
-He represented Ocean City Radio, for which he has worked the past six years.
+He represented Ocean City Radio, for which he had worked the past six years.
 He had previously been invited to the 2007 edition of the conference, held in Toronto, but was denied entrance into Canada.
 However, although there were suspicions that Njaru might defect during the conference, no objections were raised towards his entrance into Norway.
 On the night before the last day of the conference, he applied for political asylum in Norway.
 According to Njoru himself, he had a "90% chance" of getting murdered if returning to Cameroon.
 Commenting on the United Nations Human Rights Committee report, which called upon a remedy as well as future protection, Njaru stated that nothing had happened in this respect.

 Njaru was subsequently granted asylum in Norway, settling in the southern city of Arendal.